 VAERS.
 This stands for the Vaccine Adverse Event Reporting System.
 It is a system for reporting adverse events following receipt of a vaccine.
 If you or your child has an unusual medical condition within a few days after getting a vaccine, you or your provider should report it to VAERS even if you don’t know whether it was related to the vaccine.
 One of the jobs of VAERS is to collect these reports and use the data to help identify serious adverse reactions that may require further investigation.
 Your provider will usually file a VAERS report for you.
 For more information, see the VAERS website at www.vaers.hhs.gov.

 Vaccine Injury Compensation Program.
-If you believe your child was seriously injured by a vaccine, there is a no-fault federal program that can help compensate you for his or her care.
+If you believe your child was seriously injured by a vaccine, there is a no-fault federal program that may help compensate you or your child.
 To learn more about the Vaccine Injury Compensation Program, see their website at www.hrsa.gov/vaccinecompensation.

 Glossary of Terms